Generating pipeline in an eventless world | Turtl

 Is the stream of event cancellations this year causing issues for your pipeline?
 Here are some tried and tested demand and lead gen strategies.

 How to operate in a world without events and still hit your MQL and growth targets in 2021 with digital marketing that builds relationships

 It's safe to say that the beginning of this brand new decade of ours isn't unfolding quite in the way the many "predictions for 2020" reports had us expecting.
 At the close of 2019, as budgets were committed and strategies signed off, no one imagined the outbreak of COVID-19 or its consequences, many of which remain to be seen.
-In this environment, with the cancellation of countless large scale conferences and tradeshows which many businesses depend on for pipeline, sales and marketing leaders face an abrupt and tough call to arms: What's plan b?
+In this environment, with the continued uncertainty surrounding large scale conferences and tradeshows which many businesses depend on for pipeline, sales and marketing leaders have been facing an abrupt and tough call to arms: What's plan b?

 To every cloud, a silver lining (sometimes you have to really squint to see it).
 This is digital demand generation's time to shine.
 It's also a litmus test of how agile our functions really are after a decade of digital transformation initiatives.
-Business-as-usual doesn't apply to a lot of us right now, but that doesn't mean that the new tactics and strategies businesses affected by the event cancellations will have to adopt can't become part of your permanent armory even once the storm has passed.
+Business-as-usual doesn't apply to a lot of us right now, but that doesn't mean that the new tactics and strategies businesses affected by the event cancellations will have to adopt can't become part of your permanent armory as we approach 2021.

-In this quick guide of ours, those typically reliant on events will find ideas and inspiration for how to plug that gap in your 2020 pipeline using familiar and new digital tactics.
-And if you're feeling a little panicked, just remember that we're all in this together.
+In this quick guide of ours, those typically reliant on events will find ideas and inspiration for how to plug that gap in your 2021 pipeline using familiar and new digital tactics.
+Time to introduce new digital tactics into your armory and start building deeper digital relationships.